mohitpai/journey-optimizer.en/help/using/rn/inline-messages-steps.md

 # Inline authoring migration steps{#migration-steps}

-The new process for authoring messages in Adobe Journey Optimizer is described in this [page](../rn/inline-messages.md).
-An automatic conversion of journeys will be performed for you.
-That said, we will need your help with a few steps.
+The new process for authoring content in Adobe Journey Optimizer is described in this [page](../rn/inline-messages.md).
+An automatic conversion of journeys is performed for you.
+That said, we need your help with a few steps.

 >[!VIDEO](https://video.tv.adobe.com/v/344699)